chainyo/picaisso/README.md

 - NVIDIA GPU with at least 12GB of VRAM (with a batch size of 1)
 - NVIDIA drivers installed + [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) installed

+## Contributing

+If you want to contribute to the project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+It will help you to setup your development environment.

 ## Installation

 1. Clone the repository